-This Geographic Targeting Order (GTO) applies to New York City and five other parts of the country, including Miami and surrounding areas, Los Angeles, the Bay Area, San Diego and San Antonio.
-New York City and the Miami area have been targets of this GTO since 2015.
-In New York City, title companies must report all real estate transactions in Manhattan of $3 million, and of $1.5 million or more in Brooklyn, Queens, the Bronx and Staten Island.
+This Geographic Targeting Order (GTO) applies to New York City and Long Island and five other parts of the country, including Miami and surrounding areas, Los Angeles, the Bay Area, San Diego and San Antonio.
+New York City and Long Island and the Miami area have been targets of this GTO since 2015.
+In New York City and Long Island, title companies must report all real estate transactions in Manhattan of $3 million, and of $1.5 million or more in Brooklyn, Queens, the Bronx and Staten Island.
 This renewal order went into effect on February 24, 2017, and will be in effect for 180 days.

 What is the purpose of this scrutiny?

 In short, the purpose of these orders is to help the federal government find evidence of money laundering and tax evasion.
 In recent years, shell companies have made up an increased share of large residential transactions.
 In 2015, the New York Times reported that LLCs and other so-called “shell companies” make more than half of all residential real estate purchases of more than $5 million were conducted by shell companies.
-This percentage was higher in New York City.
+This percentage was higher in New York City and Long Island.

 FINCEN states that since the beginning of the GTO, roughly one-third of the transactions they have monitored have involved owners or purchasers who have been “the subject of a previous suspicious activity report.”

 A multi-faceted approach